 Queensland Department of Transport and Main Roads: Minor Modifications (Vehicle Standards Instruction G19.7) (document current as of February 2019; .pdf file, 412kb, see page 5.

-Queensland Department of Transport and Main Roads – Vehicle standards guidelines and type permits: Guideline for the installation of non-standard tinting materials to light motor vehicles in Queensland (scroll to Form 29; .pdf file, 50kb; mirror link – retrieved February 2019).
+Queensland Department of Transport and Main Roads – Vehicle standards guidelines and type permits: Guideline for the installation of non-standard tinting materials to light motor vehicles in Queensland (scroll to Form 29; .pdf file, 50kb; alternate link – last retrieved January 2020).